Table of Contents

 An example of such an injury is chronic hamstring tendinopathy.
 This condition is characterized by the inflammation of the upper hamstring musculature, near the buttocks and upper thigh.
 It is often the result of overuse and can be quite painful.

 Blood flow plays a vital role in healing all types of hamstring injuries.
-When the muscle is injured, blood flow to the area increases in order to deliver oxygen and nutrients that promote healing.
+When the muscle is injured, blood flow to the area increases to deliver oxygen and nutrients that promote healing.
 For this reason, it is important to maintain good circulation by performing exercises that get the blood flowing to the legs.

 Hamstring injuries can be very painful and debilitating, but with proper care and rehabilitation, most people make a full recovery.